Updated: A Ventilator Helmet Alternative for COVID-19 Patients

 Non-invasive ventilation (NIV)

-NIV can be administered via face mask, which fits over the mouth and nose, or via transparent plastic helmet, which goes over a patient’s head and seals around the neck.
-The helmet provides a pressurized system of oxygen-enriched air to help the patient breathe.
+NIV can be administered via face mask, which fits over the mouth and nose, or via a transparent plastic helmet, which goes over a patient’s head and seals around the neck.
+This NIV-equipped ventilator helmet provides a pressurized system of oxygen-enriched air to help the patient breathe.
 Compared to invasive mechanical ventilators that require intubation, NIV allows patients to be more comfortable, as they can remain awake and do not require sedation.
 Because patients are awake, NIV also reduces the workload on healthcare workers who take care of them (taking care of cognizant patients is less burdensome than taking care of sedated patients).

 In addition to the mechanical ventilator shortage due to the coronavirus pandemic, there is currently another critical shortage – the shortage of sedatives, drugs that are constantly needed while patients are using mechanical ventilators.
 The U.S. Food and Drug Administration (FDA) is currently reporting multiple sedative shortages, including the common sedatives midazolam and propofol.